RobWunderlich/Qlikview-Components/README.md

 >QVC aims to serve the needs of the "big middle" of script tasks.
 Not the simple tasks, not the very complex tasks, but the garden variety common needs found in many scripts.

 ## Getting Started
 To get started using Qvc, download the latest distribution file from the [Releases](https://github.com/RobWunderlich/Qlikview-Components/releases) section.
-Unzip the distribution and open the readme file.
+Unzip the distribution and copy the Qvc_Runtime folder to the same place as your QlickView document.
+Add          ```$(Include=.\qvc_runtime\qvc.qvs); ``` at the top of the QlikView load script, or create a new tab called Includes and put the include script in there.

 ## Support
 For how-to questions, discussing a possible enhancement, suggestions or general discussion, please use the [User Forum](https://groups.google.com/forum/#!forum/qlikview-components-users).